 …the evidence suggests that groups comparable to the immigrants in terms of their skill may experience a wage reduction as a result of immigration-induced increases in labor supply, although there are still a number of studies that suggest small to zero effects (p.
 189).

 In its conclusion on wage effects, the NAS recognized there was a divergence of opinion, but it did not find research pointing to "small to zero effects” on wages compelling.
 Instead, it decided the weight of evidence suggests that when there is a concentration of immigrants in certain occupations, Americans working in those occupations suffer wage losses.

 The NAS even calculated the magnitude of those losses, at 5.2 percent, or $493.9 billion annually (See the CIS analysis).
-It also tallied what it referred to as the “immigration surplus,” which is calculated by subtracting the wage losses suffered by American workers from the gains enjoyed by U.S. employers who hire immigrants ($548.1 billion).
+It also tallied what it referred to as the “immigration surplus,” which, as Borjas puts it, is the "increase in wealth accruing to the native population as a result of immigration."
 This comes out to $54.2 billion, “a 0.31 percent overall increase in income that accrues to the native population” (p.
 128).

 The “immigration surplus” is very small in relation to the overall size of the U.S. economy ($17.95 trillion GDP in 2015), but the economic gains from immigration are concentrated in hands of those who directly benefit from the influx of lower wage immigrant labor.

 In the words of George Borjas, an Harvard economist who was one of the research panel members: